kwaldenphd/python-anaconda/README.md

 ## Other approaches to debugging

-62. If you've enver put a `print()` statement in your code to output a variable's value while the program is running, you have used a form of `logging` to debug your code.
+62. If you've never put a `print()` statement in your code to output a variable's value while the program is running, you have used a form of `logging` to debug your code.

 63. Python's `logging` module lets you record custom messages that output as part of your program.